Vikit-ai/sdk/docs/autoapi/composite_video/index.rst

       Mix all the videos in the list: here we actually build and stitch the videos together, will take some time and resources as we call external services and run video mixing locally.

-      Warning: order is very importamnt here, and the first pass is supposed to happen from the rootcomposite levels
+      Warning: order is very important here, and the first pass is supposed to happen from the rootcomposite levels

-      Today we do generate the videos so the first ones are the ones that will be used to generate the final video This requires a specific order, and generating videos ahad of time won't work unless you take care of building the videos in the child composite video list first.
+      Today we do generate the videos so the first ones are the ones that will be used to generate the final video This requires a specific order, and generating videos ahead of time won't work unless you take care of building the videos in the child composite video list first.

       params: